Fuller Theological Seminary: Campuses

 Fuller closed Fuller Northwest (Seattle), Fuller Bay Area (Menlo Park), and Fuller Orange County (Irvine).
 It also reduced degree programs offered in Fuller Colorado (Colorado Springs) and Fuller Arizona (Phoenix).
 These closures and reductions took place before the 2019–20 academic year.

-In May 2009, Fuller opened its 47000 sqft David Allan Hubbard Library that incorporated the former McAlister Library building at its main campus in Pasadena, California for a total of 90000 sqft.
+In May 2009, Fuller opened its 47000 sqft David Allan Hubbard Library that incorporated the former McAlister Library building on its main campus in Pasadena, California for a total of 90000 sqft.

 In 2018, Fuller briefly planned to sell its main campus in Pasadena and move to Pomona.
-In October 2019 the board of directors voted to cancel the move and remain in Pasadena, citing dramatically escalated costs of construction in Southern California and differences with the City of Pasadena, which affected the sale and sale price of the seminary’s Pasadena campus.
+In October 2019 the board of directors voted to cancel the move and remain in Pasadena, citing dramatically escalated costs of construction in Southern California and differences with the City of Pasadena, which affected the sale and sale price of the seminary's Pasadena campus.

 Fuller currently has campuses in Pasadena, California, Phoenix, Arizona, and Houston, Texas.
 The Phoenix and Houston campuses are called Fuller Arizona and Fuller Texas, respectively.

+Community Standards

+Fuller Theological Seminary has seven statements of community standards which all students and employees are required to sign and follow as a condition of their enrollment and/or employment by Fuller Theological Seminary.
+The seven community standards are: Academic Integrity, Marriage and Divorce, Respect for People and Property, Sexual Standards, Substance Abuse, Policy Against Sexual Harassment, and Policy Against Unlawful Discrimination.

+Sexual Standards

+Fuller Theological Seminary requires all students and employees to abstain from “homosexual forms of explicit sexual conduct”.
+The seminary states that “The seminary does lawfully discriminate on the basis of sexual conduct”.
+The seminary also states that “adherence to [the abstention of homosexual sexual conduct] is a continuing condition of admission and employment."

+The seminary has expelled students and fired staff who have not agreed to or maintained the seminary’s required community standard of abstinence from homosexual forms of conduct.
+In 2023 and 2024, the senior director Ruth Schmidt, a long-time employee and student, met with leadership to request "a legal rider that would allow her to respect, but not personally affirm, the standards regarding gay marriage.”
+The seminary leadership refused to agree to this compromise.
+As a result, Schmidt chose not to sign the statement of faith and Fuller Seminary fired this employee via Zoom.

+In 2021, three LGBTQ former Fuller students joined the class-action lawsuit Elizabeth Hunter et al. vs. U.S. Department of Education, arguing that religious exemptions that allow religious institutions of higher education to discriminate on the basis of sexual orientation or gender identity violate the Constitution.

+In 2025, Fuller Theological Seminary re-affirmed its policy requiring employees and students to abstain from homosexual sexual conduct as a requirement of their employment and enrollment.

 Social issues

-While Fuller has established policies, the seminary is open to difference in opinion among students and faculty.
-The seminary's current president, Mark Labberton, marched in favor of comprehensive immigration reform and a pathway to citizenship for undocumented immigrants in 2013.
-Others have expressed support in the Fuller forum for the Black Lives Matter movement as raising awareness for civil rights.
-In 2015, some faculty at the seminary called on Christians to openly discuss, with respect, issues related to race, gender, sexual orientation, refugees, and immigrants.

-The student club OneTable is the first LGBTQ group organized within an evangelical seminary.
-In 2021, three LGBTQ former Fuller students joined the class-action lawsuit Elizabeth Hunter et al. vs. U.S. Department of Education, arguing that religious exemptions that allow religious institutions of higher education to discriminate on the basis of sexual orientation or gender identity violate the Constitution.
-According to Fuller's Community Standards, the seminary does not discriminate on the basis of gender identity and "Fuller Theological Seminary also does not discriminate on the basis of sexual orientation.
-The seminary does lawfully discriminate on the basis of sexual conduct that violates its biblically based Community Standard Statement on Sexual Standards."